Notes on the octonions: Introduction

 \section{Introduction}

-In these notes we give an exposition of the structures in linear algebra that underlie Donaldson--Thomas theory~\cite{DT,DS} and calibrated geometry~\cite{HL,J}.
+In these notes we give an exposition of the structures in linear algebra that underlie Donaldson--Thomas theory~\cites{Donaldson1998,Donaldson2009} and calibrated geometry~\cites{Harvey1982,Joyce2000}.
 No claim is made to originality.
-All the results and ideas described here (except perhaps Theorem~\ref{thm:CAYLEY}) can be found in the existing literature, notably in the beautiful paper~\cite{HL} by Harvey and Lawson.
+All the results and ideas described here (except perhaps \autoref{thm:CAYLEY}) can be found in the existing literature, notably in the beautiful paper~\cite{Harvey1982} by Harvey and Lawson.
 Perhaps these notes might be a useful introduction for students who wish to enter the subject.

-Our emphasis is on characterizing the relevant algebraic structures - such as cross products, triple cross products, associator and coassociator brackets, associative, coassocitative, and Cayley calibrations and subspaces - by their intrinsic properties rather than by the existence of isomorphisms to the standard structures on the octonians and the imaginary octonians, although both descriptions are of course equivalent.
+Our emphasis is on characterizing the relevant algebraic structures---such as cross products, triple cross products, associator and coassociator brackets, associative, coassocitative, and Cayley calibrations and subspaces---by their intrinsic properties rather than by the existence of isomorphisms to the standard structures on the octonions and the imaginary octonions, although both descriptions are of course equivalent.

-Section~\ref{sec:cross} deals with cross products and their associative calibrations.
+\autoref{sec:cross} deals with cross products and their associative calibrations.
 It contains a proof that they exist only in dimensions $0$, $1$, $3$, and $7$.
-In Section~\ref{sec:imO} we discuss nondegenerate $3$-forms on $7$-dimensional vector spaces (associative calibrations) and explain how they give rise to unique compatible inner products.
-Additional structures such as associative and coassociative subspaces and the associator and coassociator brackets are discussed in Section~\ref{sec:assoc}.
-These structures are relevant for understanding $\rG_2$-structures on $7$-manifolds and the Chern--Simons functional in Donaldson--Thomas theory.
+In \autoref{sec:imO} we discuss nondegenerate $3$--forms on $7$--dimensional vector spaces (associative calibrations) and explain how they give rise to unique compatible inner products.
+Additional structures such as associative and coassociative subspaces and the associator and coassociator brackets are discussed in \autoref{sec:assoc}.
+These structures are relevant for understanding $\Gtwo$--structures on $7$--manifolds and the Chern--Simons functional in Donaldson--Thomas theory.